SS Ragnhild (1941): 1945

 Ragnhild departed Seville on 5 January 1945, arriving at Gibraltar the next day.
 She then joined Convoy MKS 76G which departed Gibraltar on 10 January and arrived at Liverpool on 21 January.
 She was carrying a cargo of oranges.

 Ragnhild departed Liverpool on 13 February, she joined Convoy KMS 85, which departed Liverpool on 17 February and arrived at Gibraltar on 25 February.
 She was carrying a cargo of coal.
 Her destination was Malta, where she arrived on 1 March.
 She departed Malta on 8 March and arrived at La Goulette, Tunisia the following day.
 She departed La Goulette on 12 March and arrived at Gibraltar on 16 March.
 Ragnhild then joined Convoy MKS 89G, which departed Gibraltar on 16 March and arrived at Liverpool on 24 March.
 She was carrying a cargo of iron ore.

 She departed Liverpool on 11 April and anchored in the Mersey.
 She then departed on 12 April as the only member of Convoy KMS 96G.
-She arrived at Orân on 22 April and departed the same day for Ajaccio, Italy and Sète, France, arriving at Marseilles on 26 April.
-She departed for Sète the next day and arrived back at Marseilles on an unrecorded date.
-Ragnhild departed Marseilles on 7 May and arrived at Gibraltar on 11 May, departing the same day for Huelva, Spain, where she arrived on 12 May.
+She arrived at Oran on 22 April and departed the same day for Ajaccio, Italy and Sète, France, arriving at Marseille on 26 April.
+She departed for Sète the next day and arrived back at Marseille on an unrecorded date.
+Ragnhild departed Marseille on 7 May and arrived at Gibraltar on 11 May, departing the same day for Huelva, Spain, where she arrived on 12 May.
 She departed Huelva on 16 May and arrived at Gibraltar the same day.
 She then joined Convoy MKS 102G, which departed Gibraltar on 20 May and arrived at Liverpool on 28 May.
 She was carrying a cargo of pyrites.
 Ragnhild left the convoy on or about 27 May, on which date she passed Prawle Point, Devon.
 She arrived at Hull on 30 May.